 Are you noticing several customers strolling into your eCommerce store, placing many items in the cart, and disappearing into thin air?
 If you face this issue, abandoned cart software can significantly help you improve your sales conversion rates.

-This software functions if the visitor has entered their email ID, placed items in the cart and left before purchasing.
+This software functions if the visitor has entered their email ID, placed items in the cart, and left them before purchasing, potentially hindering increased eCommerce sales conversion rates.
 Tools like BigCommerce send gentle emails to customers to remind them of the things sitting in their carts.

-This is an effective way to follow up with the customer to encourage them to pick up where they left the shop.
-If you think it’s necessary, you can add a discount coupon in the email to give them some incentive to purchase the order.
+This is an effective way to follow up with customers to encourage them to pick up where they left the shop.
+If necessary, you can add a discount coupon to the email to give them some incentive to purchase the order.

 10. Check The Reasons For An Abandoned Cart

 A survey of 1799 shoppers on Baymard.com listed why people had abandoned carts instead of purchasing.
 The answer “I was just browsing” was removed from the answer list.
-But what do you think the top reason was?
-An overwhelming majority of people answered that extra shipping, tax, or other fees were too high; thus, they abandoned the cart.
+But what do you think was the top reason?
+An overwhelming majority of people answered that extra shipping costs, tax, or other fees were too high; thus, they abandoned the cart.

 The third most common reason was a checkout process that was too long or difficult to execute.
 That sounds fair enough.
-As discussed earlier, the shorter the checkout process, the better your chances to improve the eCommerce conversion rate.
+As discussed earlier, the shorter the checkout process, the better your chances of improving your eCommerce conversion rates are.

 The second most common reason was “the site wanted me to create an account.”
-This point is essential, and we’d like to highlight why allowing people to shop as guests are essential.
+This point is essential, and we’d like to highlight why offering both guest checkout and customer accounts is essential.
 While you would love to sell to the same customers repeatedly, realistically, this doesn’t always happen.

 11. Provide As Much Information As Possible

 Do not forget to provide your customers with the information they can use.
 And while there is such a thing as oversharing, tell your customers everything they need to know when it comes to your customers.
-Why the need for sharing all information, you ask?
+Why is there a need to share all information, you ask?

 Look at it this way- would you like it if you purchase a product and later find it non-returnable?
 Maybe the item you bought wasn’t ideal, but now you can’t even return it.
 You’d agree that these scenarios can look bad for a store.